 - Log in and write your first blog post.

-Now, the best part with Bluehost is that they will get WordPress installed for you – or you’ll be able to install it from your user panel.
-That’s why you don’t need to go to the WordPress.org website.
-All the installation happens via your web host.
+The other nice perk of using Bluehost is that they will install WordPress for you – or if you prefer, they’ll let you do it yourself via the user panel.
+That’s why there’s no need to go to the WordPress.org website.
+The installation happens directly through your hosting provider.

 You can think of a domain name as a sort of “digital address” for your blog.
 It’s how visitors will identify and access your website.
 For example, our domain is